-We have come up with a more precise title.
 Thank you for the suggestion.
+We have come up with a more precise title: “Immunofluorescence staining using IBA1 and TMEM119 for microglial density, morphology and peripheral myeloid cell infiltration analysis in mouse brain »

 3. Please revise the Protocol (2.4, 2.5, 3.1, 3.2, etc.) to contain only action items that direct the reader to do something (e.g., “Do this,” “Ensure that,” etc.).
 The actions should be described in the imperative tense in complete sentences wherever possible.
 Avoid usage of phrases such as “could be,” “should be,” and “would be” throughout the Protocol.
 Any text that cannot be written in the imperative tense may be added as a “NOTE.”

-The objective of the protocol is to show the immunostaining process, as well as the quantitative analysis techniques.
-Nevertheless, in order to perform density/infiltration and morphology analysis it is required to have pictures with certain characteristics.
-I have added 2 sections with some of the guidelines for the images.
-I understand these are not real instructions or steps, but we consider these guidelines will result useful for the readers.
+Thank you for the clarification.
+The whole protocol has been revised to address this issue.

 4. Please add more details to your protocol steps.
 Please provide all volumes and concentrations used throughout.
 For actions involving software usage, please provide all specific details (e.g., button clicks, software commands, any user inputs, etc.) needed to execute the actions.
 There should be enough detail in each step to supplement the actions seen in the video so that viewers can easily replicate the protocol.
 Please ensure you answer the “how” question, i.e., how is the step performed?
 Alternatively, add references to published material specifying how to perform the protocol action.
 See examples below.

-The volume for solutions and the specific steps can be easily adjusted to each lab’s need.
-Nevertheless, I have added cues to determine the appropriate volume and quantities and help the users determine what is more adequate for them.
+We have addressed this point and made the corresponding modifications.
 5. 1.1: Please specify the region of interest of this article.

-This protocol is not restricted to any particular brain region and can be used across the brain.
-We consider that naming a particular brain region would cause the readers to think it can only be used for that specific brain region.
-Nonetheless, your comment is appreciated as it means that this particular matter was not clear.
-We have added a note to make that clear.
+We have specified the regions of interest for example purposes and added a note that this protocol can be used with any other brain region.

+1.1 Select three mouse brain sections containing the region of interest, for instance the hippocampus, with the help of a brain atlas.
+Place the sections in a plastic multi-well plate and cover them with 350 µL phosphate buffered-saline (PBS) (Table 1).

 6. 1.2: How many sections are placed in each well?
 How many wells are in the well plate?
 How is the washing actually done?
 Is the PBS removed after each wash?

-We ha added cues to help the user determine the best configuration regarding amount of sections, best type of plate and clarified the washing step process and the removal of the solution prior to solution change.
+These important pieces of information are now clarified on lines 142-152, while clarifications have been introduced in all the washes steps.

 7. 1.3: Please provide the composition of sodium citrate buffer and the volume added.

-The composition for al solutions has been added in table 1 and is referenced every time a new solution is required.
-The volume required has also been take care of accordingly by adding the note regarding volume.
+The composition of all solutions is now detailed in Table 1 and is referenced every time a new solution is mentioned.
+The volume required is also now explained in a note on lines 146-152 and a precise volume is provided in every step.
 8. 1.6: Is the sodium citrate buffer removed before adding PBS?

-The clarification has been done accordingly.
+Yes, and the clarification has been added accordingly.
 9. 1.7: Please specify the incubation temperature.
 What volume of NaBH4 is added?

-The clarification has been done accordingly.
+Yes, and the clarification has been added according to the step.
 10. 1.8: Is the NaBH4 removed before washing the sections?

-The clarification has been done accordingly.
+Yes, and the clarification has been added accordingly.
 11. 1.9: Please provide the composition of blocking buffer.
 What volume is added?

-The clarification has been done accordingly.
-The composition of blocking buffer is now on table 1 and is referenced in the protocol.
+The clarification has been added accordingly.
+The composition of blocking buffer is now provided in Table 1 and is referenced in the protocol.
 12. Line 169: Please list an approximate volume to prepare.